-5 Best Laptops For Nursing Students 2024 Curriculum
+5 Best Laptops For Nursing Students 2025

-1. Reports, captstone projects and exams.
+1. Reports, capstone projects, and exams

-TL;DR: Good display for long study sessions.
+TL;DR: Get a laptop with a good display for those long study sessions.

-3. Bonus: Audio Recording
+3. Bonus: Audio recording

 4. Clinicals: